k3t0/Misc/FPGALoader/README.md

 The script needs to be run as root!

 Before using the script, xc3sprog needs to be installed.
-YOu find the source code and a guide here: http://xc3sprog.sourceforge.net/
+You find the source code and a guide here: http://xc3sprog.sourceforge.net/